 : to make (something unpleasant or ugly) superficially attractive

 Cosmeticize first appeared in print in the early 19th century as a descendant of the noun cosmetic.
-Originally, its use was often literal, with the meaning "to apply a cosmetic to," but today it is often used figuratively.
-Cosmeticize does occasionally draw criticism; usage commentators are sometimes irritated by verbs coined using -ize as they can sound like silly, nonce words.
-Cosmeticize is fairly well-established, however, in contrast with the two other, rarer verbs that have been derived from cosmetic: cosmetize, which often turns up in the literal sense ("cosmetize the face"), and cosmetic, which can be literal or figurative ("cosmeticked with bright rouge"; "embellished and cosmeticked").
+Originally, its use was often literal, with the meaning "to apply a cosmetic to," but today it is more frequently used figuratively.
+Cosmeticize does occasionally draw criticism; usage commentators are sometimes irritated by verbs coined using -ize as they can sound like silly nonce words.
+Cosmeticize is fairly well established, however, in contrast with the two other rarer verbs that have been derived from cosmetic: cosmetize and the homograph cosmetic, which often turn up in literal senses ("cosmetize the face"; "a face cosmeticked with bright rouge").